JoseAntpr/EuroJackPot/README.md

 npm install
 ```

+Also I need a plugin to my browser for CORS and Proxy.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Or you can